 As of 1989 the National Institute of Handicap Research (NIHR) estimated that every year 560,000 workers sustain injury or illness which disables them for over 5 months.
 Half of these never return to work.

 Work Comp is the classification of an injury that occurs to an employee during the course of their normal work duties.
-There is really no one particular type of injury, though the most common is to the lower back.
-Just as there is no one particular type of injury there is also no one cause of work injury.
+There is really no particular type of injury, though the most common is to the lower back.
+Just as there is no particular type of injury there is also no one cause of work injury.
 Causes could include; slipping/fall, lifting, computer work, repetitive motions and even car accidents.

 There are 2 main goals when treating work injuries; eliminating the patient’s pain and returning the patient back to work ASAP.
 It is also important to educate the patient in proper mechanics to help prevent the injury from reoccurring, if possible.
 We all know your body is your livelihood and it is important to protect it from injury/re-injury.

 As stated above the low back is the most common area to be injured, but symptoms can develop in any area of the body.
 Much depends on the employees work duties and the mechanism of injury.
 If you feel any type of pain or discomfort somewhere in your body it is important to have in looked at by a doctor.